 Next, Dr. Goodwin determines the precise location for the implant placement, thus avoiding nerves, blood vessels, and the sinus cavity.
 Then, he makes a guide with a 3-D laser printer that fits over the patient’s existing teeth.
 The guide identifies the exact location, depth, and placement of the implant into the patient’s bone.
 The implant area is numbed with local anesthesia, the guide is placed over the patient’s teeth, and the implant is placed into the bone at the exact position identified with the scans.
 A healing cap is placed over the implant until the implant osseointegrates (fuses with the bone).

 With guided implant placement, patient’s experience minimal pain and swelling.
 Most patients return to work the same day, and there is less risk of damage to the nerves and blood vessels in the patient’s jaw and sinus.
-After a healing period (typically 3-6 months), the implant is restored with an implant crown or with implant supported denture that snap onto several implants.
+After a healing period (typically 3-6 months), the implant is restored with an implant crown, a bridge, or with an implant-supported denture that snaps onto several implants.